google/closure-templates/documentation/reference/messages.md

 {/msg}
 ```

-Each `select` block appears as a placeholder in the containing message.
+Each `select` block becomes a placeholder in the message for translation.
 The
-placeholder name is `phname` (if present) or the UPPER_SNAKE_CASE version of the
+placeholder name is taken from the `phname` attribute if provided, otherwise it
+defaults to the UPPER_SNAKE_CASE version of the variable name (e.g.,
-variable name (`TARGET_GENDER` in this example).
-By convention, it is
-recommended that all names be UPPER_SNAKE_CASE.
+`TARGET_GENDER`).
+By convention, all placeholder names should be
+UPPER_SNAKE_CASE.

 ### Plural {#plural}